Invoice Factoring for Your Business

 Invoice Factoring is a form of financing that lets small and medium businesses take cash advances on their accounts receivables.
 Instead of waiting weeks to receive payments on invoices, these businesses get paid quicker.
 It allows you to use the funds you have already earned to run and grow your business.

 If you need access to capital quickly, you can get your invoices financed online and it just takes a minute to get started.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?